zsvoboda/dbd/README.md

 ```

 Note that we re-type the `state_population` and the `state_area_sq_mi` columns to INTEGER, disallow
 NULL values in all columns, and specify that the `state_code` column is table's primary key.

+You don't have to describe all table's columns.
+The columns that you leave out will have their types
+set to default TEXT datatype in case of DATA files and defined by the insert-from-select in case of SQL files.

 The table is dropped and data re-loaded in full everytime the dbd executes this model.